 Join us on this 13-day photographic adventure starting in Dunedin, NZ.
 We travel by small expedition ship, heading south and exploring some of New Zealand’s amazing subantarctic islands, reaching as far south as Australia’s Macquarie Island.
 We return to Invercargill on the southern tip of NZ’s South Island.

 We will be exploring rarely-visited wilderness hotspots, photographing wildlife (largely birds but also some mammals), plants, and stunning landscapes.

-We will have 9 photographers on this expedition, led by professional nature photographers and tutor, Michael Snedic
+We will have a maximum of 9 photographers on this expedition, led by professional nature photographers and tutor, Michael Snedic

 Photographers of all experience levels are welcome.
 Michael will be guiding you and supporting your photography during the expedition.
 Not just in taking photographs in the field, but also in reviewing and refining your photos along the way.

 Your photography leader and tutor - Michael Snedic

 On this expedition you will have access every day to a professional nature photographer and instructor.
 Michael is there to help you photograph the stunning scenery and wildlife we will encounter.
 Michael will be conducting a series of classes throughout the voyage, as well as being on-hand throughout the outings.